-Here is a selection of Q&As from Your Kent Wedding magazine.
-If you would like your question answered by our experts, please email it to email@example.com.
+Here is a selection of Q&As from Your Kent Wedding magazine whether it be about flowers, hair and makeup, fashion, wedding themes, health & beauty, cakes, stationery, legal advice.
+If you would like your question answered by our experts, please email it to firstname.lastname@example.org

 To view more Q&A's on a different topic, please select one from the list below.

 Q. My fiancé recently proposed, and I don't know where to start with the planning.
 What's the first thing I need to book and the best things to think about after that?